True Circle of Competence

 Houdini then asked Doyle if he had a piece of paper and pencil in his pocket.
 Doyle said yes.

 Houdini then gave Doyle his last direction.
 Doyle was to leave the house, walk in any direction as far as he’d like; take his paper & pencil out; write a question or sentence; put the paper back in his pocket and return to Houdini’s house.
+Doyle obeyed.
+He exited the house, walked 3 blocks, took the paper & pencil out and wrote the biblical quote, “Mine, mine, Terkel, upharisn.”
+He folded the paper into his pocket and walked back.

 Upon arriving back at the library, Houdini asked for Doyle to stir the cork ball, pick it up with the spoon and then hold the spoon against the slate.
 Doyle did so and magically the cork stuck to the slate and proceeded to roll, all by itself, writing out the letter “M,” then “e,” and before long Doyle couldn’t believe his eyes.
 The cork ball spelled out “Mene, mine, Terkel, upharisn” and fell to the floor.
 Doyle was awestruck.

 Sir Arthur, I have devoted a lot of time and thought to this illusion; I have been working on it, on and off all winter.
-I won’t tell you how it was done, but I can assure you it was pure trickery… Do, therefore, be careful in the future, in endorsing phenomena just because you cannot explain them.
+I won’t tell you how it was done, but I can assure you it was pure trickery… Do, therefore, be careful in the future, in endorsing phenomena just because you cannot explain them.”

 We all could learn from this story.
 Circle of competence is paramount.
 Everything else is an illusion.